Notes from San Francisco

 Notes from San Francisco is a posthumous album by Irish musician Rory Gallagher.
+Released in 2011, it consists of two CDs.
+The first disc is a never-released studio album that Gallagher recorded in San Francisco in December 1977; rather than producing this album himself, Gallagher worked with producer Elliot Mazer.
+However, Gallagher decided to scrap the album, after which he re-recorded and produced some of the songs and released them as the 1978 album Photo-Finish.
+Shortly before his death, Gallagher reportedly gave his brother Dónal permission to eventually release the original San Francisco versions of the songs if they were remixed.
+Dónal had his son Daniel remix the songs in 2011.
+The second disc is a live performance also recorded in San Francisco in December 1979.

+Background

-Released in 2011, It consists of two CDs.
-The first disc is a never-released studio album that Gallagher recorded in San Francisco in December 1977.
-The album was to be a major shift for Gallagher.
-Rather than producing it himself, he worked with Elliot Mazer a successful producer who had a long track record with artists such as Bob Dylan, Janis Joplin and The Band.
-At the last minute—causing great distress to his manager and brother Dónal and to his record company—Gallagher decided to just pull the record.
-In an interview, Gallagher stated "it wasn't because of the material or the musicians or anything like that.
+The first CD included in Notes from San Francisco is an unreleased studio album by Gallagher.
+Rather than producing it himself, he hired Elliot Mazer, a successful producer who had a long track record with artists such as Bob Dylan, Janis Joplin and the Band.
+At the last minute—causing great distress to his manager and brother Dónal and to his record company—Gallagher decided to pull the record.
+In an interview, Gallagher stated, "it wasn't because of the material or the musicians or anything like that.
 It was a song thing that I didn't think on the technical side everything worked.
 So I scrapped the thing".
-After scrapping the album Gallagher reworked his band firing all the musicians except the bass player and hiring a new drummer.
+After scrapping the album, Gallagher fired all of his musicians except for his bass player, and hired a new drummer.
 This new Gallagher power trio re-recorded some the San Francisco songs, and some others, with Gallagher producing and released them as Photo-Finish.
-Shortly before his death, Rory reportedly gave Dónal permission to eventually release the original San Francisco versions of the songs if they were remixed.
+Shortly before his death in 1995, Gallagher reportedly gave Dónal permission to one day release the original San Francisco versions of the songs, so long as they were remixed.
 Dónal had his son Daniel remix the songs in 2011.

-The second disc is a live performance also recorded in San Francisco in December 1979.
+The second CD included in Notes from San Francisco is a live performance by Gallagher taken from four nights recorded at the Old Waldorf in San Francisco in December 1979.